 There's something about a Greek island that seems to make it the ultimate honeymoon destination.
 But why settle for one when you could explore several in the same go?
-Greece is practically specifically designed for island-hopping newlyweds who crave jaw-dropping scenery, hot rays of sun (best enjoyed from one of hundreds of infinity pools), mouthwatering cuisine and the possibility of easy adventure.
+Greece is practically designed for island-hopping newlyweds who crave jaw-dropping scenery, hot rays of sun (best enjoyed from one of hundreds of infinity pools, mouthwatering cuisine, and the possibility of easy adventure.

 For a much mellower scene, Pano Koufonisi—where honeymoon-friendly private villas seem to outnumber hotels—is one of the most postcard-perfect islands imaginable.
-Part of Naxos and the Lesser Cyclades, it's an up-and-coming destination for those in-the-know, with hidden swimming caves (reportedly once favored by pirates), crystal-clear water and unspoiled beaches.
-And Antiparos, the smaller island off the coast of Paros where Tom Hanks and Madonna are rumored to own homes, is another off-the-beaten-path island Eden.
+Part of Naxos and the Lesser Cyclades, it's quickly becoming a popular destination for those in the know, with hidden swimming caves (reportedly once favored by pirates), crystal-clear water, and unspoiled beaches.
+And Antiparos, the smaller island off the coast of Paros where Tom Hanks and Madonna are rumored to own homes, is another off-the-beaten-path island, Eden.
 (Tip: Rent a car so you can truly explore the island.)
-It's a bit on the rustic side still, having only gotten electricity in the last few decades, but boasts an adorable bougainvillea-filled street of cafés, bars, and boutiques (visit Morethanthis for a chic Greek-crafted accessory and decor shopping spree), a hippie nudist colony, and a deep cave with Europe's oldest stalagmite.
+It's a bit on the rustic side still, having only gotten electricity in the last few decades, but boasts an adorable bougainvillea-filled street of cafés, bars, and boutiques (visit Morethanthis for a chic Greek-crafted accessory and decor shopping spree), a hippie nudist region, and a deep cave with Europe's oldest stalagmite.
 Beach House isn't plush, but it's in a calm, sandy cove prime for paddleboarding, swimming, and sipping Aperol spritzes at the open-air Nixon restaurant and bar.
 Ultimately, the Greek Islands just ooze sex appeal, so whichever you choose, it's impossible to go wrong—these hideaways were made for lovers.